• The Virgin Mary House

 Ephesus has always been a “center” during its date.
 It was once a trade center in the ancient world , a religious center in the early Christianity and today, a unique tourism center welcoming its guests from all over the world.

-We will pick you up from your hotel in Selcuk or Kusadasi Hotels around 09:00am and drive to The House of Virgin Mary.
+After your cruise ship arrive at the Kusadasi Port, our guide and driver will be ready with a sign board bearing your name.
+Then, we will drive you to the The House of Virgin Mary.
 The Virgin Mary House was discovered by Sister Anne Catherine Emmerich, a German nun in the year 1812.
 Sister Emmerich had detailed visions and visited Jerusalem in her sleep where she saw St. John and the Virgin Mary travel from Jerusalem to Ephesus.
 She remembered seeing a rectangular-shaped stone house which was built by St. John for the Virgin Mary.

 After visiting this pilgrimage site, we will drive about 10 minutes to Ephesus Ancient City, one of the biggest excavations in the world.
 We will visit the Odeon, The Fountain of Trajan, the stream baths of Scholastica, Hadrian and Domitian Temples, impressive library of Celsius.
 We will then visit The Grand Theatre, where Saint Paul preached.
 The theatre was the largest one in ancient times with capacity of 24.000 seats.
 The walk in the Ephesus ruins will be around 2 hours and then we will have the lunch.